exercism/DEPRECATED.v2-feedback/README.md

 We need people to test all aspects of the user experience, both as a learner and as a mentor.

 It's crucial that the experience is good whether you're using Exercism to learn a single language, or using it to learn many languages sequentially, or many languages at the same time.

-Even if you believe that you will not participate as a mentor when the site launches to the public, please try out the mentorship features during the beta period.
-During the beta testing period we are automatically opting all beta testers into being a mentor when they first create their account in the prototype.
-In the final phase of beta testing we will turn this off so that we can test the actual user experience of not being a mentor, the calls to action to become one, and signing up.

 The user interface of the command-line client has been almost entirely redone.
 We need to know if it breaks in spectacular or subtle ways.